Reejig

 AI capability is compounding.
 Work visibility is not.

-According to Global Talent Trends 2022 by Mercer, people no longer want to work for a company.
+According to Global Workforce Trends 2022 by Mercer, people no longer want to work for a company.
 They want to work with a company.
-"The future of work depends on flatter, more networked talent models."
+"The future of work depends on flatter, more networked workforce models."
 These are fueled by a more flexible and globally dispersed workforce.

-More networked talent models include looking at your entire talent ecosystem.
+More networked workforce models include looking at your entire workforce.
 Current employees, grads, interns, public profiles, and past applicants.

 Start treating recruiting like winning new clients.
 Regardless of whether candidates get the job.
-Making the end-to-end experience effortless and aligned with expectations means you're both more likely to succeed.
+Making the end-to-end experience effortless and aligned.
+You're both more likely to succeed.

 Learn how the world’s largest enterprises are rebuilding work for the AI era.